mozilla/bedrock/docs/browser-support.rst

 **The following browsers have enhanced support:**

-  * All evergreen browsers (Firefox, Chrome, Safari, Edge, Opera, etc.)
+  * All evergreen browsers (Firefox, Firefox ESR, Chrome, Safari, Edge, Opera, etc.)
-  * IE11 and above.

 **The following browsers have degraded support:**

   * Outdated evergreen browser versions.
-  * IE10.
+  * IE11 & IE10.

 **The following browsers have basic support:**